ulubilgeulusoy/FR3_visual_servo_examples/README.md

 Visual servoing application for the Franka Research 3 (FR3) robot using ViSP and an Intel RealSense camera.
 This project extends ViSP’s `servoFrankaIBVS` example with configurable tag size, adjustable desired distance, and lost-target recovery behavior when the AprilTag is not visible.

+In this current experimental version the robot arm follows April Tag ID 1 for 5 seconds and then follows ID 2 for 5 seconds and stays in this loop of following IDs 1 and 2.
+I'll build a version that robot arm will goes to each desired ID locations.

 ## Lost-target recovery

 When the AprilTag is lost, the controller uses the